ncaptier/stabilized-ica/README.md

 * scipy
 * tdqm

+## Acknowledgements

+This package was created as a part of Master stage by Nicolas Captier in the [Computational Systems Biology of Cancer group|http://sysbio.curie.fr] of Institut Curie.

 ## References

 [1] "Determining the optimal number of independent components for reproducible transcriptomic data analysis" - Kairov et al. 2017